hbiede/Scripts/README.md

 # Scripts
-All my small use scripts
+All my scripts, including the script to setup a Mac from scratch